-The State's Long-Range Transportation Plan (LRTP) - Transportation 2037 is a multi-modal statewide transportation plan with a 20-year planning horizon.
+The State's Long-Range Transportation Plan (LRTP) - Moving Forward Rhode Island 2040, is a multi-modal statewide transportation plan with a 20-year planning horizon.
 For the purposes of Federal coordination, the plan serves as a combined statewide transportation plan and metropolitan transportation plan.
-It outlines the goals, objectives, policies and strategies to guide transportation decisions toward improving the economic, social and environmental wellbeing of the state.
+It outlines the goals, objectives, policies and strategies to guide transportation decisions toward improving the economic, social and environmental well-being of the state.
 The plan is updated every 5 years as the State of Rhode Island is currently classified as an air quality attainment area.
 The plan will be updated every 4 years should the MPO become an air quality non-attainment area.
 In addition, the LRTP is also adopted as an element of the State Guide Plan.
-As such, it becomes the basis for determining consistency of local comprehensive plans and other plans, programs and projects with the transportation policies of the State.
-The current LRTP, Transportation 2037, was adopted by the State Planning Council (SPC) in December 2017.
-A new LRTP 2040 is currently under development and expected to be completed in early 2020.
+As such, it becomes the basis for determining consistency of municipal comprehensive plans and other plans, programs and projects with the transportation policies of the State.
+The current LRTP, Moving Forward Rhode Island 2040, was adopted by the State Planning Council (SPC) on December 10, 2020.
+Moving Forward RI is a departure from the LRTPs of the past for three primary reasons: